spider-themes/eazydocs/readme.txt

 == Changelog ==

+= v1.3.3 (10 September 2022) =
+Tweaked: Compatibility with themes improved

 = v1.3.2 (10 September 2022) =
 New: Show password protected, private (internal) docs in the docs archive page with specialized design
-Fixed: Doc TOC was not showing
+Fixed: Doc TOC was not showing (except Docy & Docly)
+Fixed: If a visitor was open a document with an anchor URL to some title - they were not get an automatic scroll to the title.
+Fixed: Font size switcher was not working in Tabs, Ul, OL contents
 Tweaked: Ajax search results improved
 Tweaked: Dark mode switcher and colors
 Tweaked: Tags spacing on frontend